 What Promotional Tactics Are Best?

-Armed with your message the next task is to research how best to get that message to your target customers.
-One promotional tool is unlikely to work.
-What is required is a combination of marketing techniques working together to achieve the desired result.
+Once you know what to say, the next task is to research how best to get that message to your target customers.
+One marketing tactic is unlikely to work.
+What is required is a integrated marketing campaign.

 Work on the promotional tools (or mix) that are most likely to reach your prospects.
 If everyone else appears to be doing video marketing that does not mean it will work for you.